Scintillate, scintillate

 refrain from catapulting petrious projectiles.
 People who live in glass

-(this was my personal favorite, I used to say that to my sister all the time.
+houses shouldn't throw stones. (this was my personal favorite, I used to say that to my sister all the time.
 I don't think she ever got the whole glass house thing because Billy Joel came out with an album around then called, Glass Houses.
 She probably thought people shouldn't through stones at her Billy Joel album, which is true.)

 5. Neophyte's serendipity beginner's luck